wernerth94/A-Cross-Domain-Benchmark-for-Active-Learning/doc/research_talk_notes.md

 # Mean Std Convergence
 The plots are correct \
 The Std is dominated by outliers \
-Maybe use Median instead and ignore Std?
+Maybe use Median instead and ignore Std? \
+Or use single runs on same dataset with Critical Difference Diagramm

 # Max Evaluation
 Daniel Lemire \